-- a foreign investor, i.e. non-EU, non-EEA, non-Swiss individual/entity, intends to carry out an investment (directly/ indirectly) in an Austrian undertaking (for more details see above, in particular questions 2.2 and 2.4); and - (ii) the undertaking is active in a sector listed in the Annex.

-No filing is required for investments in micro enterprises, including start-ups, (A) with fewer than 10 employees, and (B) an annual turnover or balance sheet total of less than EUR 2 million.
-The precise scope of the exemption is not yet certain.
-In particular, it is unclear whether the exemption thresholds relate only to the Austrian target undertaking or to the potentially wider target group.
+- a foreign investor, i.e. non-EU, non-EEA, non-Swiss individual/entity, intends to carry out an investment (directly/ indirectly) in an Austrian undertaking (for more details see above, in particular questions 2.2 and 2.4); and - (ii) the undertaking is active in a sector as defined in the Annex.
+No filing is required for investments in micro enterprises, including start-ups, (A) with fewer than 10 employees, and (B) an annual turnover or balance sheet total of less than EUR 2 million. - 3.2 Do the relevant authorities have discretion to review transactions that do not meet the prescribed